bertolinocastro/logbuch/README.md

 ---
 ###### `-c/--conf` option

 This option opens the configuration file `~/.logbuch/conf.cfg` in your text editor, so you can edit it by hand.
-The parameters were deeply discussed at [Configuration section](#configuration).
+The parameters were deeply discussed at [configuration section](#configuration).

 ---
 ###### `-h/--help` option